pschool-in/curriculum/content/grammar/new-topics/adjective.5.md

 2. Rose is a "beautiful" flower.
 3. This is a "large" house.

-Adjectives of Quantity: They provide information about the quantity of things or people For example :
+Adjectives of Quantity: They provide information about the quantity of things or people.

+For example:
 1."Many" people gathered near an accident.
 2."Few" people attended the meeting.